Everyone has a unique higher purpose, and Tarot can be used as a way to “tap in” to that idea quickly. But there are a couple prerequisites.

 Basically, readers who tell you that you're hexed get the sense that you are vulnerable and try to take advantage of that vulnerability.
 Yet another reason to trust your intuition over other people's!

-Like tarot, language is also contextual and symbolic, and when you receive other readings (or advice in general) from someone, it is important to not take what they are saying literally all the time.
+Like Tarot, language is also contextual and symbolic, and when you receive other readings (or advice in general) from someone, it is important to not take what they are saying literally all the time.

 All esoteric wisdom is literary.
 It does not define us, we define it.
 We apply it to our lives and give it meaning, but only if we choose to, and I suggest only applying what is helpful to you in order to become your own best intuitive.

-Tarot readers know that the more you read your cards, the more you start to recognize the symbols having real life applications.
+Tarot readers know that the more you read your cards, the more you start to recognize that the symbols have real life applications.
 You’ll start to meet people who fit certain archetypes, who serve as guides on your journey towards a higher purpose... maybe as an artist, a facilitator, a healer, an activist, or even as someone who is meant to disrupt and disfigure and dismantle order?!
 It's up to you!

 There are so many purposes to have and hold in this life.
 It's a matter of determining which one you wish to hold.